Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions

-\textbf{Transfer learning}: On the transfer side, while more research has focused on transfer within the same modality with external information~\cite{DBLP:journals/corr/abs-1903-11101,socher2013zero,NIPS2019_8731,zadeh2020foundations},~\citet{liang2021cross} studies transfer to completely new modalities.
-However, they require paired data collection and modality-specific modeling for specific unimodal transfer tasks.~\citet{lu2021pretrained} found that Transformers pretrained on language transfer quickly to downstream tasks involving numerical computation, image classification, and protein fold prediction.
-HighMMT~\cite{liang2022highmmt} investigates how to transfer multimodal representations to new modalities and tasks.
+\textbf{Transfer learning}: While more research has focused on transfer within the same modality with external information~\cite{socher2013zero,NIPS2019_8731,zadeh2020foundations},~\citet{liang2021cross} studies transfer to new modalities using small amounts of paired but unlabeled data.~\citet{lu2021pretrained} found that Transformers pretrained on language transfer to other sequential modalities as well.~\citet{liang2022highmmt} builds a single multimodal model capable of transferring to completely new modalities and tasks.
 Recently, there has also been a line of work investigating the transfer of pretrained language models for planning~\cite{huang2022language} and interactive decision-making~\cite{li2022pre}.